The Brutalist and Conclave win big as Emilia Perez scandal fails to overshadow Baftas

 Spoils were shared at the 2025 Bafta Film Awards on Sunday night (16 February) in a ceremony that saw The Brutalist and Conclave win big, and Emilia Perez sidestep its recent controversy.

-Conclave, a political thriller surrounding the choosing of a new pope, won the top prize, Best Film, as well as Best British Film, while The Brutalist, Brady Corbet’s three-and-a-half-hour epic about a Hungarian architect (Adrien Brody) who immigrates to the US, won in directing and acting categories.
+Conclave, a political thriller surrounding the choosing of a new pope, won the top prize, Best Film, as well as Best British Film, while The Brutalist, Brady Corbet’s three-and-a-half-hour epic about a Hungarian architect (played by Adrien Brody) who immigrates to the US, won in directing and acting categories.

-It was London’s Royal Festival Hall that played host to the UK’s biggest film awards night, with A-list stars including Brody, Timothée Chalamet, and Ariana Grande in attendance.
+London’s Royal Festival Hall played host to the UK’s biggest film awards night, with A-list stars including Brody, Timothée Chalamet, and Ariana Grande in attendance.
 Former Doctor Who star David Tennant served as host for the evening, cracking wise about US president Donald Trump and Vladimir Putin.

 Over the past month, much has been made of the fluctuating awards season prospects of Emilia Perez, the Spanish-language musical released by Netflix.
 Once considered a frontrunner for many of the biggest awards going, the film has been embroiled in a controversy surrounding resurfaced racist tweets shared by its star, Spanish actor Karla Sofía Gascón.
 While Emilia Perez did miss out on nine of the 11 Bafta awards it was nominated for, it emerged victorious in both the international film category and Best Supporting Actress, with Zoe Saldaña winning the latter category over co-star Selena Gomez.